benjaminion/upgrading-ethereum-book/src/book.md

 </div>

 In the Eth2 implementation, each box in the diagram is a 32-byte string of data: either a 32-byte leaf, or the 32-byte output of the hash function.
 Thus we obtain the 32-byte root of the tree, which is a "digest" of the data represented by the leaves.
-For all practical purposes the root uniquely represents the data in the leaves; any change in the leaves leads to a different root.
+The root uniquely represents the data in the leaves; any change in the leaves leads to a different root.

 Here's the same thing again on the Python REPL, assigning leaf values as $A=1$, $B=2$, $C=3$ and $D=4$.
 We construct the root of the tree starting from the leaves and descending through its levels until reaching the root, $H(H(A + B) + H(C + D))$.
-Note that all the leaf values are padded to 32-bytes and are little-endian.
+Note that all the leaf values are padded to 32-bytes and are little-endian (as per their SSZ serialisation).

 ```python
 >>> from eth2spec.utils.ssz.ssz_typing import uint256